Michelle Legge

 • Gains from selling, swapping, or spending crypto are viewed as savings income.

-• Mining rewards are seen as a freelance business activity and are subject to Income Tax.
+• Mining rewards are seen as a freelance business activity and subject to Income Tax.

 • Crypto may be subject to Wealth Tax depending on your region and how much your crypto portfolio is worth.